-(a) The purpose of a performance guarantee is to secure the completion of all required improvements or the restoration of the site as the Town deems appropriate.

-(b) Prior to final plan approval, or as a condition of final plan approval, the applicant shall provide a construction schedule and cost estimate for all required improvements to the

-Town Planner.
-Required improvements include, but are not limited to, street and utility construction, stormwater management, landscaping, lighting, erosion control, and monumentation.
-The Town Planner shall submit the cost estimate to the Town Engineer and Town Manager for review and approval.
-Once the amount for the performance guarantee is set, the Aapplicant shall provide a performance guarantee in one of the following acceptable forms:

-(i) An escrow account funded by cash or a certified check payable to the Town of Cumberland and governed by an escrow agreement in a form reviewed by the Town Attorney and acceptable to the Town Manager.
-Any interest earned on the escrowed funds shall be retained by the Town.

-(ii) An irrevocable letter of credit from a financial institution in a form reviewed by the Town Attorney and acceptable to the Town Manager that provides at least 60 days' written notification of expiration.
-The terms and conditions shall include a maximum two-year time limit and an inflation clause.

-(iii) Any other performance guarantee reviewed by the Town Attorney and acceptable to the Town Manager as to form that provides security in an amount substantially equivalent to an escrow account or an irrevocable letter of credit.

-(c) In the event that a final plan is to be divided into two or more phases, the performance guarantee may be provided in an amount commensurate with the level of improvement to be undertaken in the section phase or sections phases to be filed with the Cumberland County Registry of Deeds and may defer the remaining required amount(s) until the remaining sections of the proposed Subdivision are Subdivision are ready for filing with the Registry of Deeds.
-The terms and conditions of the performance guarantee for each phase shall include a maximum two-year time limit and an inflation clause.

-(d) Completion of required improvements shall be determined by the Town Manager, who shall receive written certification from the Town-Engineer that all improvements assured by the performance guarantee have been constructed in conformance with the final plan and all applicable codes and ordinances.
-In addition, the Applicant developer-shall furnish at his own expense the signed certification by a registered surveyor or civil engineer that all permanent boundary markers or monuments have been installed and are accurately in place in the locations designated in the final plan.

-(e) The performance guarantee may, in the discretion of the Town Manager, provide for a partial release of the performance guarantee amount as specific portions of the required improvements are completed.

-(7) The Planning Board Board shall, within 60 days after the date that the final plan is determined to be complete, or within such other time limit that may be mutually agreed to by both the Planning Board Board and the applicant, approve, approve with conditions or disapprove the final plan.
+- (i) An escrow account funded by cash or a certified check payable to the Town of Cumberland and governed by an escrow agreement in a form reviewed by the Town Attorney and acceptable to the Town Manager.
+Any interest earned on the escrowed funds shall be retained by the Town. - (ii) An irrevocable letter of credit from a financial institution in a form reviewed by the Town Attorney and acceptable to the Town Manager that provides at least 60 days' written notification of expiration.
+The terms and conditions shall include a maximum two-year time limit and an inflation clause. - (iii) Any other performance guarantee reviewed by the Town Attorney and acceptable to the Town Manager as to form that provides security in an amount substantially equivalent to an escrow account or an irrevocable letter of credit. - (c) In the event that a final plan is to be divided into two or more phases, the performance guarantee may be provided in an amount commensurate with the level of improvement to be undertaken in the section phase or sections phases to be filed with the Cumberland County Registry of Deeds and may defer the remaining required amount(s) until the remaining sections of the proposed Subdivision are ready for filing with the Registry of Deeds.
+The terms and conditions of the performance guarantee for each phase shall include a maximum two-year time limit and an inflation clause. - (d) Completion of required improvements shall be determined by the Town Manager, who shall receive written certification from the Town Engineer that all improvements assured by the performance guarantee have been constructed in conformance with the final plan and all applicable codes and ordinances.
+In addition, the Applicant developer shall furnish at his own expense the signed certification by a registered surveyor or civil engineer that all permanent boundary markers or monuments have been installed and are accurately in place in the locations designated in the final plan. - (e) The performance guarantee may, in the discretion of the Town Manager, provide for a partial release of the performance guarantee amount as specific portions of the required improvements are completed. - (7) The Planning Board Board shall, within 60 days after the date that the final plan is determined to be complete, or within such other time limit that may be mutually agreed to by both the Planning Board Board and the Aapplicant, approve, approve with conditions or disapprove the final plan.
 The Planning Board Board shall specify in writing its findings of fact and the BoardPlanning Board's decision.
-A separate copy of the written decision and findings of fact shall be maintained apart from the Planning Board Board minutes and stored in the Town Planner's files.
-The Planning Board Board at its discretion may require annotations to be placed directly on the final plan.

-(8) This sixty day time limit may be extended once by 30 days, by the Planning Board Board, if the BoardPlanning Board determines that additional information needs to be secured by the subdividerApplicant or the Planning BoardBoard.
+A separate copy of the written decision and findings of fact shall be maintained apart from the Planning Board Board Board minutes and stored in the Town Planner's files.
+The Planning Board Board Board at its discretion may require annotations to be placed directly on the final plan. - (8) This 60 sixty-day-time limit may be extended once by for an additional 30 days, by the Planning Board Board, if the BoardPlanning Board determines that additional information needs to be secured by the subdividerApplicant or the Planning Board Board.

-E.E.
-Final plan submission.
+E. Final plan submission.